jmoore2081/smackgrc/src/pages/index.md

   will have full control to customize SMACK for your unique requirements.
 This is not only includes your own branding and colors, but also reports, fields, drop-down values, automation and notifications.
 You can also add whole new modules to SMACK GRC quickly and easily.
-SMACK GRC is also fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in those products offered by the market leaders.
+SMACK GRC is fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in those products offered by competitors.
 intro:
   blurbs:
     - text: >